Kyle Tucker Player Props: Astros vs. Blue Jays

-After going 3-for-5 with a home run and two RBI in his most recent game, Kyle Tucker and the Houston Astros take on the Toronto Blue Jays (who will start Kevin Gausman) at 7:07 PM ET on Tuesday.
+After going 0-for-3 in his last game, Kyle Tucker and the Houston Astros take on the Toronto Blue Jays (who will start Chris Bassitt) at 7:07 PM ET on Wednesday.

-He hit a home run while going 3-for-5 in his previous game against the Blue Jays.
+He had a hitless showing in his most recent game (0-for-3) against the Blue Jays.

 Kyle Tucker Game Info & Props vs. the Blue Jays